davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 Next up, let's explore two ways of conforming to `NavigationTransition`.

-The simplest (and most recommended) way happens by declaring our atomic transitions (if needed), and composing them via `var body: some NavigationTransition { ... }` like we saw [previously with `Slide`](#NavigationTransition).
+The simplest (and most recommended) way is by declaring our atomic transitions (if needed), and composing them via `var body: some NavigationTransition { ... }` like we saw [previously with `Slide`](#NavigationTransition).

-Check out the documentation to learn about the different `NavigationTransition` types and how they compose.
+Check out the [documentation](https://swiftpackageindex.com/davdroman/swiftui-navigation-transitions/0.2.0/documentation/navigationtransitions/navigationtransition) to learn about the different `NavigationTransition` types and how they compose.

 The Demo project in the repo is also a great source of learning about different types of custom transitions and the way to implement them.